twistybits2300/TB-100/README.md

 `macOS` app for transcribing spoken word audio files into text.
 Just drag an audio file in Finder and drop it onto the app, then tap a button to transcribe it into text.

 ### To Do
-- [ ] able to display the transcribed text
 - [ ] user able to reset to accept another dropped file
 - [ ] error handling
   - [ ] adjust app if transcribing is not available